ECB cuts rates deeper into negative territory, relaunches massive stimulus plan

 Continue Reading Below

-The central bank cut its deposit facility rate by 10 basis points to -0.50 percent, and said it will restart its asset-purchase plan at a monthly pace of 20 billion euros as of Nov.
-1.
+The central bank cut its deposit facility rate by 10 basis points to -0.50 percent and said it will restart its asset-purchase plan at a monthly pace of 20 billion euros as of Nov.
+1, citing low inflation.

 "The Governing Council now expects the key ECB interest rates to remain at their present or lower levels until it has seen the inflation outlook robustly converge to a level sufficiently close to, but below, 2% within its projection horizon, and such convergence has been consistently reflected in underlying inflation dynamics," the ECB said in its statement.

 The ECB's action comes hours after the ifo Institute lowered its outlook for the German economy, the engine of the eurozone.
-Researchers cut their 2019 growth forecast to 0.5 percent from 0.6 percent, and warned its outlook could be downgraded further.
+Researchers cut their 2019 growth forecast to 0.5 percent from 0.6 percent and warned its outlook could be downgraded further.

 "This outlook is associated with high uncertainties," said Timo Wollmershaeuser, head of forecasts at ifo.
 "For example, we are assuming that there will be no hard Brexit or escalation of the US trade war.”